tinyclub/linux-lab/README.md

-`vexpress-a9` and `virt` has no LCD support by default, but for the latest qemu, it is able to boot with G=1 and switch to serial console via the 'View' menu, this can not be used to test LCD and keyboard drivers. `XOPTS` specify the eXtra qemu options.
+`vexpress-a9` and `virt` has no LCD support by default, but for the latest qemu, it is able to boot with G=1 and switch to serial console via the 'View' menu, this can not be used to test LCD and keyboard drivers. `XOPTS` specify the eXtra QEMU options.

     $ make b=vexpress-a9 CONSOLE=ttyAMA0 boot G=1 LINUX=v5.1
     $ make b=raspi3 CONSOLE=ttyAMA0 XOPTS="-serial vc -serial vc" boot G=1 LINUX=v5.1